varocketry/guitar-mastery-hub/public/lessons/lesson_001_first_two_chords.md

 ---

-## 🎵 SONG APPLICATION: "Horse with No Name" by America
+## ðŸŽµ SONG APPLICATION: "Horse with No Name" by America

 ### Why This Song?